 What do we need to consider in order to understand phonological change and to reconstruct past phonological states?
-The Second Edinburgh Symposium on Historical Phonology will offer an opportunity to discuss fundamental questions in historical phonology as well as specific analyses of historical data.
+The Second Edinburgh Symposium on Historical Phonology offered an opportunity to discuss fundamental questions in historical phonology as well as specific analyses of historical data.

-The Angus McIntosh Centre for Historical Linguistics’ Plenary Speaker for 2015 is Ranjan Sen, University of Sheffield.
+The Angus McIntosh Centre for Historical Linguistics’ Plenary Speaker for 2015 was Ranjan Sen, University of Sheffield.
 We also gratefully acknowledge support from the Linguistics Association of Great Britain.

 The first Edinburgh Symposium on Historical Phonology was held in Edinburgh in January 2014.
 The archived website is here.

 The following people have agreed to serve on the Symposium’s Advisory Board: